 - 2 tsp salt

-- Dry roast the coriander and cumin seeds on medium-low heat for 2-3 minutes until you get a lovely fragrance.
+- Dry fry the coriander and cumin seeds on low heat for 2-3 minutes until you get a lovely fragrance.

-- Place in a spice mill or pestle and mortar and blitz or pound to a semi coarse grind.
+- Tip out onto a flat plate, cool for 5 minutes, then place in a spice mill or pestle and mortar and blitz or pound to a semi coarse grind.

 - Now mix all the ingredients together in a bowl, cover with cling film and place in the fridge overnight.